plaf2000/webspec/README.md

 # webspec

-Web interface that allows to listen to tracks and label them.
-The spectrogram can be zoomed, panned and scaled.
+Web interface that allows to listen to tracks and label them while viewing the spectrogram.
+The tracks can be organized into projects and devices.

 ![Screenshot](https://github.com/plaf2000/webspec/blob/master/screenshot.jpeg)